darrenks/nibbles/docs/tutorial_basics.md

 **Hint1**: the range operator (`,`) is 1 indexed, which may seem bad, but, as it turns out in code golf, is much more commonly used than lists starting from 0.
 So `range` and all other list operators in Nibbles are 1 indexed.

 **Hint2**: the filter operator (`&`) uses the truthiness of the function result.
 Integers are considered truthy if they are > 0 (and false if 0 or negative, this is **nonstandard** but useful).
-Lists are turthy if non empty.
+Lists are truthy if non empty.
 Chars are truthy if they are non whitespace.

 $Solution